zgruba/zgruba/README.md

 ## Hi there 👋

 **About me:**
-✨ I am fourth year Mathematics and Bioinformatics student from MIMUW.
+✨ I am fifth year Mathematics and Bioinformatics student from MIMUW.
 ✨ I am interested in applications of mathematics and data science in medicine and biology.
 ✨ Now I am focused on learning statistical data analysis and ML.